benhungerford/ccs-final-project/README.md

 # Table
 Table is an app that gives a party host the ability to quickly create a list of items needed for their guests to bring over for an event.
 Once the list is created, the host sends out a link to their guests to sign up to bring something to the table.
 # Why
 This past summer, we experienced the problem of not having enough food when inviting friends over for lunch.
-Later, my wife voiced that if everyone had been able to bring some food then we would have had enough.
+Afterwards, my wife voiced to me that if everyone had been able to bring some food then we would have had enough.
 I wanted to create an app for someone like my wife to organize a simple way for our guests to bring something.
 # Features
 - Host can create event with categories of items needed.
 - Host can copy link of event and send to guests.